 - Sprocket: Trebol 28T

 - Hubs: Trebol Bueno, 36H, 9T

 - Weight: 11.35kg

 I and the WeThePeople company are the same age.
-We were both created back in 1998, I in England and WTP in Germany.
+We were both created back in 1998.
+I'm from England and WTP are in Germany.
 Since then, WTP has been researching, designing, developing, testing all their aftermarket frames and parts.